Outpatient treatment can be used following an inpatient program, by itself or as a way to maintain sobriety for those already in recovery.

 Rehab centers look for therapist or hospital referrals and consider outpatient admission the same as they would inpatient care.
 Outpatient admissions may include life evaluations to make sure your life outside of the treatment center is healthy enough for outpatient care.

 Private insurance through your job can pay for a number of days of treatment.
-Check with your insurance provider for coverage and costs.
+Check with your insurance provider for coverage and how much rehab costs.
 Assistance through Medicare and Medicaid also is available, but not all rehab clinics accept it.
 You can also pay out-of-pocket for treatment either by using savings or by fundraising through family and friends.
 While it can be costly, treatment could help you create a new life for yourself.

 Most major rehab clinics offer outpatient therapy.
 Consult your therapist or a rehab clinic’s consultation manager for information on outpatient programs.
-Find a treatment plan that allows you to get the help you need without disrupting the life you live.
+Find a substance abuse treatment plan that allows you to get the help you need without disrupting the life you live.